milonmaze/privacy-terms-observatory/www.instructure.com/privacy/institutions-educators.md

 One of those analytics purposes is to determine what Canvas features and functions are being used, or preferred by users.
 In this example, Canvas uses certain cookies to collect analytic and session data for users, but this does not contain personal data.

 Log Files

 Canvas generates system log files for error reporting if an internal error occurs while processing data.
 Log files are only used by Canvas and Instructure to solve technical issues and are deleted regularly.
 The collection of log files is necessary for the operation of Canvas.

 How does Instructure and Canvas use the data?

 Instructure uses data to provide Canvas and any associated services.
-Instructure processes data in the following ways: to create and maintain a user account; to identify a user in Canvas; to operate, maintain, and improve the functionality of Canvas; to personalize and improve a user’s experience using Canvas; to send users administrative e-mail; to respond to user comments or inquiries; and to protect, investigate, and to deter against fraudulent, unauthorized, or illegal activity.
+Instructure processes data in the following ways: to create and maintain a user account; to identify a user in Canvas; to operate, maintain, and improve the functionality of Canvas; to personalise and improve a user’s experience using Canvas; to send users administrative e-mail; to respond to user comments or enquiries; and to protect, investigate, and to deter against fraudulent, unauthorised, or illegal activity.
 Instructure does not use data for any other purposes except as described in the governing contract with the institution and our Privacy Policy.

 Who else has access to the data?